zeerakahmed/makhzan/README.md

 ### Encoding

-- All text has been converted from a variety of original formats into text files using Unicode code points in `utf-8` encoding. *(in progress)*
+- All text has been converted from a variety of original formats into text files using Unicode code points in `utf-8` encoding and `LF` line endings.
 - Unicode code points have been chosen in their fully decomposed form. *(in progress)*

 ### Textual modifications